Erwin William Abbey

 The 1870 U. S. Census taken July 7, 1870, shows Eli Abby (age 50) born in Connecticut is a farmer living in Neosho Falls Twp., Woodson Co., KS with real estate worth $400 and personal estate worth $250.
 Living with him is his wife Rachael A. Abby (age 54) born in New York.
 Also living there are their children, all born in New York: Reuben Abby (age 13); Franklin Abby (age 12); and Brainard D. Abby (age 8).
 Living two houses away is Eli's daughter Sarah.

 The 1870 U. S. Census taken July 7, 1870, shows William B. Hyde (age 28) born in New York to Foreign-born parents with real estate of $400 is a Farm Laborer and is living in Neosho Falls Twp., Woodson Co., KS.
-Living with him is his wife, Sarah J. Hyde (age 28) born in New York, and their son William J. Hyde (age 5) born in Michigan.,
+Living with him is his wife, Sarah J. Hyde (age 28) born in New York, and their son William J. Hyde (age 5) born in Michigan.

-Erwin William Abbey was born May 11, 1876, in Orion Twp., Richland Co., WI.
+Erwin William Abbey was born May 11, 1876, in South Byron, Fond du Lac Co., WI.

 The 1880 U. S. Census taken June 2, 1880, shows Eli Abby (age 60) born in Connecticut to Connecticut-born parents is a farmer living in Neosho Falls Twp., Woodson Co., Kansas.
 Living with him is his wife Rachel Ann Abby (age 64) born in New York to Connecticut and Ireland-born parents.
 Also living there are their children, all born in New York: William E. Abby (age 34) a livery worker; and Brainard Abby (age 18) a farmer.